hollow-earth/home-lab/README.md

   - **library**: Primary media library containing movies, television shows, and other videos.
   - **youtube**: Automatically synchronized YouTube content downloaded with `ytdl-sub` and indexed by Jellyfin for offline viewing.

-I scheduled monthly scrubs in order to ensure data integrity.
+To ensure long-term data integrity, the primary storage pool is scrubbed automatically once per month.

 ## Services